hejuan94/hejuan94.github.io/_pages/about.md

 Juan He is now a PHD student at Northwest University.

-My research interests include acoustic metasurfaces for sensing, communication, and physical neural networks.
+My research focuses on acoustic metasurface-enabled sensing, communication, and physical neural networks for low-power and intelligent edge systems.

 # 🔥 News